ndrader/wordle_bot_cli_node/README.md

 Using the list of all possible solutions this simple bot reduces the list based on your guesses.

+not optimized, was a messy first pass at getting the code to work and do what it needs to do is fast enough when running locally

 ## To run

 `npm i`